 How To Apply Your Decal

 – Remove paper backing.
 Lay your decal face down on a flat surface.
 Gently start pulling the backing off the decal.
 If your decal is under 4″ x 6″, it is safe to remove the entire backing.
-If it is over this dimensions, we recommend only starting to remove the backing from the film enough to begin mounting.
+If it is over this dimensions, we recommend only starting to remove the backing from the film enough to begin mounting (folding back a corner or small section and working across the decal by applying pressure with a credit card or driver’s license).
 If working on a curved surface, you might find cutting the unnecessary pieces out of the decal’s backing and application tape will help you with your application.
 In addition, give the application tape small little cuts without cutting into the decal itself for further flexibility on applying your decal.
+For actual mounting options to best apply your decal, there is the dry or wet adhesion methods.
+Do not stretch the vinyl as it can stretch up to 150% of it’s size before it breaks.
+The adhesive, however, will not be effective when stretched too much out of it’s original shape.

 Two application choices: